yuki-tashiro/AttractingContributors/README.md

 # What is your favourite smart device?
-For example, a smart phone, a smart watch, 📱, 💻, 🕰️, 👓, 💍, 👂, 👀.
+For example, a smart phone, a smart watch, etc.

 # List of place
 - Apple Watch
--
+- smart speaker